ngkhh/Nexercise/README.md

 - Exam being very soon
 - Lack of motivation
 - Skill issue
+- MQTT is not connecting with error code                   rc=-4

 ## Currently working on
 - MQTT on ESP8266(s)